 For two years I’ve stood on my soapbox and preached the need for us to rebuild the relationships with those around us in our physical neighborhoods.
 I’ve stressed focusing on our commonalities not our differences.
 These Middle Ring neighborhood relationships and the actions that come from them are what are going to determine the personality of where we live.
 It will determine what we do when someone, say one of our children like Dion, is in trouble.
 It’s how we raise them and whether we teach them to be empathetic and compassionate.
 It’s whether we view hardened ideology as a virtue or an obstacle.
 It’s whether NIMBYism is the norm or a condemnable exception.
 It’s whether we confront someone for bigoted talk and attitudes … or we just let it slide.
 These are the socially accepted attitudes and norms that determine what we do when it matters most.
 They determine our communities’ character.

 It’s not easy to make the effort to do the right thing – especially if runs contrary to community norms..
 It’s easier just to go with flow and expect someone else will take the chance and do it.
 But normally no one does.
 Be the one that does.
 And who knows … maybe someone else will start doing the right thing too.

-Melvin is a customer engagement platform that enables small businesses to combine their loyalty marketing efforts with messaging designed to improve the well-being of their community.
+Community 3.0 is a customer engagement platform that enables small businesses to combine their loyalty marketing efforts with messaging designed to improve the well-being of their community.
 This messaging is designed to combat mental, physical and social isolation through community and civic based engagement and volunteer activities.
-You can find out more about the Melvin Initiative and Community 3.0‘s efforts to improve the human condition at the initiative’s dedicated site here.
+Community 3.0‘s efforts to improve the human condition is detailed at the initiative’s dedicated site, “Engagement For A Purpose” here.